This article originally appeared on VICE Canada.

-Even before Trump entered the presidential race, Kiera was thinking about the impact of bringing a kid into a world facing climate change.
+Even before Trump entered the presidential race, Keira was already thinking about the impact of bringing a kid into a world impacted by climate change.
 When Vancouver was hit by an intense drought a few years ago, she started to question what the environment would look like a generation from now.

 "It's been an ongoing conversation with some close friends.
 Trump getting elected was for sure the last straw in a way."